b1-systems/react-components/DEVELOPMENT.md

 1. Presenting the existing components with some code to copy-paste.
 2. Instantly see your changes when you're making changes to the library.

-Run the following commands in two separate terminals to see you library changes
+Run the following commands in two separate terminals to see your library changes in real time:
-live:

 - `$ make run-demo`
 - `$ make libbuild-dev`